Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Introduction

-Although negative norm states appear in our method, by imposing the two conditions stated below, these states completely disappear and the theory becomes unitary: \begin{itemize} \item[i)] The first condition is the "reality condition" in which the negative norm states do not appear in the external legs of the Feynmann diagram.
+Although negative norm states appear in our method, by imposing the following conditions they are effectively removed and the unitarity of theory is preserved: \begin{itemize} \item[i)] The first condition is the "reality condition" in which the negative norm states do not appear in the external legs of the Feynmann diagram.
 This condition guarantees that the negative norm states only appear in the internal legs and in the disconnected parts of the diagram. \item[ii)]The second condition is that the S matrix elements must be renormalized in the following form:

 This condition eliminates the negative norm states in the disconnected parts. \end{itemize}